seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Yes, faith, my lord.

 **BASSANIO**
-Our feast shall be much honour’d in your marriage.
+Our feast shall be much honour'd in your marriage.

 **GRATIANO**
-We’ll play with them the first boy for a thousand ducats.
+We'll play with them the first boy for a thousand ducats.

 **NERISSA**
 What, and stake down?

 **GRATIANO**
-No; we shall ne’er win at that sport, and stake down.
+No; we shall ne'er win at that sport, and stake down.
 But who comes here?
 Lorenzo and his infidel?
 What,
 and my old Venetian friend Salerio?